ibbles/LearningUnreal/Texture Streaming.md

 Not sure how big the safety margin should be.

 If the texture streaming pool is full then a texture mip level that should be loaded may be rejected and we may get a blurry object.
-The system may also decide to unload a previously loaded mip level, falling back to a lower mip level for that texture, to make room for a larger mip level of another texture.
+The system may also decide to unload a previously loaded mip level, falling back to a lower mip level for that texture, to make room for a larger mip level of another texture, or to fit another texture at all, at the lowest mip level.
 The system will prioritize unloading mip levels where the smaller mip level still fulfills the texel to pixel ratio target.

 If it is not possible to fit all needed mip levels in the streaming pool then the following message is printed to the top-left corner of the [[Level Viewport]]: